-Committee in July.
-Grants will be assessed during the external audit of the statement of accounts and reported back to Audit Committee in September prior to publication of the AGS.
-Any significant failings in internal control will be highlighted at this stage and AGS amended to reflect this.
+Grants for 2009/10 will be assessed during the external audit of the statement of accounts and reported back to Audit Committee in September prior to publication of the AGS.
+Any significant failings in internal control will be highlighted at this stage and the AGS amended to reflect this.